PannawatChauychoo/E_commerce_data_pipeline/Instructions/instructions.md

 - Use Airflow to orchestrate the entire pipeline at a daily interval.

 Initial techstack is:
-- Frontend: Javascript, React, tailwind, Next.js, Lucid icon
+- Frontend: Javascript, React, tailwind, Next.js, Lucide icon
 - Testing: Jest
 - Backend: NodeJS, Python, dbt
 - Database: Postgresql